eth-sri/eran/README.md

 * The ratio of images on which the network is robust versus the number of images on which it classifies correctly.

-For the ACAS Xu network, ERAN will output whether the property has been verified along with the timing.
+For the ACAS Xu networks, ERAN will output whether the property has been verified along with the timing.

 Publications
 -------------